 - Identify the correct decontamination fluid for dermal phenol exposure.

 - Explain the mechanism of toxicity of phenol.

 - Summarize the importance of interprofessional team communication when managing a patient with multisystem organ failure due to severe phenol toxicity.

 Phenol is a disinfectant and chemical precursor with a variety of uses and indications.
 Joseph Lister introduced the concept of antiseptic surgery using phenol, then known as carbolic acid.
 Reports of toxicity were not far behind.
 Phenol remained a healthcare disinfectant through much of the 20th century, but its use in healthcare settings is now uncommon.
-Phenol has a long history of use in dermatology as a chemical peel and skin rejuvenator, but recently, laser treatments have surpassed it.
+Phenol has a long history in dermatology as a chemical peel and skin rejuvenator, but laser treatments have recently surpassed it.
 Podiatrists use phenol for nailbed matrix ablation following ingrown toenail removal.

 Phenol is still occasionally a component in some household disinfectants and a variety of gargles and ointments.
 Phenol-containing solutions are also home remedies for head lice.
 Methylated phenols, called cresols, are also found in home disinfectant products and may produce clinical toxicity similar to phenol.